-Sociology Minor Requirements

-SOC 119 Introduction to Sociology

-MTH 200 Elementary Probability and Statistics

-0 r

-SSC 285 Statistics for the Social Sciences

-SOC 301 Sociological Theory

-SOC 310 Research Methods

-SOC Electives (Select from the courses listed under the Sociology Major electives with a minimum of 6

-hours from the 300-400 level) 9

-Sociology Course Descriptions

-(3) This course is designed to introduce students to the unique world of juvenile delinquency.
+Sociology Minor SOC 119 MTH 200 Elementary Probability and Statistics Statistics for the Social Sciences 3 SSC 285 SOC 301 SOC 310 Research Methods 3 SOC Electives (Select from the courses listed under the Sociology Major electives with a minimum of 6 Sociology Course Descriptions SOC 119 Introduction to Sociology(3) What sociologists do and how they think; the study of the interaction of individuals and groups with their physical and social environment; consideration of the basic sociological conceptual repertoire and major explanatory frameworks used by sociologists.
+This course fulfills the Cultural and Global Place or Personal Place requirement in the General Education Curriculum.
+SOC 214 Juvenile Delinquency(3) This course is designed to introduce students to the unique world of juvenile delinquency.
 The course will devote attention to: the nature and extent of delinquency; theoretical perspectives on juvenile delinquency; the influence of social demographics on delinquency; the historical development of the juvenile legal system, and other relevant topics to juveniles and the justice system.
+SOC 221 Contemporary Social Problems and Public Policy......(3)